psyphy3/xdac-smu/README.md

-# multi-channel-smu

-Code for multichannel source measurement unit, Nicslab XDAC-40U-R4G8.
+# Code for multichannel source measurement unit, Nicslab XDAC-40U-R4G8.

 This is not an official code from nicslab.